-Once you’ve righted your financial ship it means you are spending less than you earn.
+Once you’ve righted your financial ship, it means you’re spending less than you earn.
 This allows you to use those freed up savings to pay off your debt following the structured 3 step process above: stem the bleeding, sell unused stuff for a quick payoff, and then accelerate your remaining debt payoff with the debt snowball/debt avalanche.

 The key is to adopt the right attitude.
 Reducing your spending and paying off your debt does not have to be a sacrifice.

 It’s about getting what you want out of life.
-It is about getting rid of the dark cloud of debt, the wasteful interest expense, and about taking control of your life and redirecting your resources toward what you find most fulfilling.
+It’s about getting rid of the dark cloud of debt, the wasteful interest expense, and about taking control of your life and redirecting your resources toward what you find most fulfilling.